-Everyone has someone in their life—possibly a boss, colleague, friend or parent who loves sarcastic, passive aggressive, barbed modes of communication.
+Everyone has someone in their life—possibly a boss, colleague, friend, or parent who loves sarcastic, passive-aggressive, barbed modes of communication.
 They love to ‘tease’ and think sarcasm is well-meaning.

-Sarcasm happens for three reasons:
+Sarcasm happens for five reasons:

-Whenever someone around me adopts a sarcastic tone I immediately try to gauge what they are feeling insecure about.
+Whenever someone around me adopts a sarcastic tone, I immediately try to gauge what they are feeling insecure about.
 For some, using sarcasm or teasing is a way of avoiding confrontation because they are afraid of asking for what they want.

 2) Latent Anger

 Sarcasm can also arise from passive-aggressive behavior or as a way to assert dominance.
 For someone who is angry or upset, but too afraid to bring it up, sarcasm can be a disguised barb.

 It’s a method of expressing dissatisfaction without taking the risk of open conflict.
 This approach allows the person to vent some of their frustration without having to face the consequences of a more direct confrontation.

 Sarcasm Example: (Wife to Husband after husband forgot to take out the trash) “Gosh!
 I love when our house looks and smells so clean.”

 When people are not good at reading those around them, or are not sure how to carry on a conversation, they will often employ sarcasm hoping it sounds playful or affectionate.
 This is another kind of insecurity, but in this case, it’s more about feeling out of place in a social setting.